We get lots of questions from the public about precious metals.

 Based on its 24 components, Everyday Prices are up 9.5% from a year ago.

 Meanwhile, the ShadowStats Alternate Inflation Index shows a whopping 16% year-over-year jump in consumer prices.
 That’s double the headline CPI number!

-Even the Bureau of Labor Statistics’ understated inflation data shows that gold is far from an inflation-adjusted high.
+Even the Bureau of Labor Statistics' understated inflation data shows that gold is far from an inflation-adjusted high.
 Despite rallying to over $2,000/oz in March, gold prices remain below their January 1980 peak of $850/oz in real terms.
-That old high would be equivalent to $3,100/oz after merely adjusting for the portion currency depreciation actually reflected in the CPI.
+That old high would be equivalent to $3,100/oz after merely adjusting for the portion of currency depreciation reflected in the CPI.

 Gold prices could easily exceed that $3,100 level before being at a real peak.

 Recent events have certainly put pressure on product availability.
-Customers have faced higher premiums and delivery delays on some bullion products, though Money Metals has committed significant resources to keeping those delays to a minimum and has performed better than its competitors in this regard.
+Customers have faced higher premiums and delivery delays on some bullion products, though Money Metals has committed significant resources to keep those delays to a minimum and has performed better than its competitors in this regard.